-Student hours: See Canvas front page for office hours
+Melanie Butt Student hours: See Canvas

+front page for office hours Contact: mbutt@psych.ubc.ca
-Contact:

-lkuzmuk@student.ubc.ca

-Oliver Jacobs Student hours: See Canvas front page for office hours Contact:
+Sonia Milani Student hours: See Canvas front page for office hours Contact: smilani@psych.ubc.ca

-ojacobs@psych.ubc.ca

 COURSE DESCRIPTION

 This course will introduce you to several major areas in the study of human psychology (there's much more than Sigmund Freud!).
 During the course, we will cover latent, or unobservable, psychological constructs like motivation, self-esteem, and personality as well as observable human behavior like helping, conformity, and aggression.
 In addition to understanding how 'normal' humans think, feel, and behave we will also consider 'abnormal' psychology as studied in the field of clinical psychology.